greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-uniform-part-tbl.html.md

     WHERE tbl.oid = conrelid ORDER BY consrc;
 ```

-**Note:** You will need modify the query for more complex partitioned tables.
+> **Note** You will need modify the query for more complex partitioned tables.
 For example, the query does not account for table names in different schemas.

 The `consrc` column displays constraints on the subpartitions.
 The set of region constraints for the subpartitions in `mlp_1_prt_1` match the constraints for the subpartitions in `mlp_1_prt_2`.
 The constraints for year are inherited from the parent branch tables.